SDSPT2s: SDSPT2 with Selection: Abstract

 \section{Abstract}

 As an approximation to SDSCI [static-dynamic-static (SDS) configuration interaction (CI), a minimal MRCI; Theor.
 Chem.
 Acc.
 133, 1481 (2014)], SDSPT2 [Mol.
 Phys.
-115, 2696 (2017)] is a CI-like multireference (MR) second-order perturbation theory (PT2) that treats single and multiple roots on an equal footing.
-This feature permits the use of configuration selection over a large complete active space (CAS) $P$ to end up with a much reduced reference space $\tilde{P}$, which is connected only with a portion ($\tilde{Q}_1$) of the full first-order interacting space $Q$ connected to $P$.
-The effective interacting $\tilde{Q}$ space can further be truncated by an integral-based cutoff threshold.
+115, 2696 (2017)] is a CI-like multireference (MR) second-order perturbation theory (PT2) that treats single and multiple roots in the same manner.
+This feature permits the use of configuration selection over a large complete active space (CAS) $P$ to end up with a much reduced reference space $\tilde{P}$, which is connected only with a small portion ($\tilde{Q}_1$) of the full first-order interacting space $Q$ connected to $P$.
+The most expensive portion of the reduced interacting $\tilde{Q}_1$ space (which involves three active orbitals) can further be truncated by partially bypassing its generation followed by an integral-based cutoff.
 With marginal loss of accuracy, the selection-truncation procedure, along with an efficient evaluation and storage of internal contraction coefficients, renders SDSPT2s (SDSPT2 with selection) applicable to systems that cannot be handled by the parent CAS-based SDSPT2, as demonstrated by several challenging showcases.